Best Saving Schemes in India

 Public Provident Fund (PPF)

-This is one of the most known, popular, and used by many companies as well individuals for saving a part of their money for the future.
-It is a government-backed long-term tax-free savings scheme to which the company’s with more than 100 employees should be making contributions on behalf of their employees.
-The contribution shall be made by both the employee and employer.
-The money which was deposited into this can be claimed as a deduction while computing the tax liability and the interest earned from such account shall be tax-free.
-The lock-in period of this saving scheme is 15 years and can be extended in the block of 5 years once the lock-in period expires.
+This is one of the most well-known and popular products, and many companies and individuals use it to save a part of their money for the future.
+It is a government-backed long-term tax-free savings scheme to which companies with more than 100 employees should be making contributions on behalf of their employees.
+Both the employee and the employer shall contribute.
+The money that was deposited into this can be claimed as a deduction while computing the tax liability, and the interest earned from such account shall be tax-free.
+The lock-in period of this savings scheme is 15 years and can be extended in blocks of 5 years once the lock-in period expires.
 The compound interest on such a scheme is 7.1% per annum (p.a).
-The minimum investment to be made is INR 500 while the maximum is INR 1.5 Lakhs during a year.
+The minimum investment to be made is INR 500, while the maximum is INR 1.5 Lakhs per year.

 National Savings Certificate (NSC)

-This again is a government-backed saving scheme that guarantees a return for the investing individual.
+This again is a government-backed savings scheme that guarantees a return for the investing individual.
 The investment in NSC can be made by an individual visiting the nearest post office.
-The lock-in period of such scheme is 5 years with the current interest rate of 6.8% p.a.
-The interest rate shall be reviewed and also may be revised every quarter by the Government Authority.
+The lock-in period of such a scheme is 5 years with the current interest rate of 6.8% p.a.
+The interest rate shall be reviewed and may also be revised every quarter by the Government Authority.
 But the same shall stay the same during the tenure of purchase.
-The investment can be claimed as deduction under section 80C which shall not hold any limit and can be done in accordance with the will of the individual.
+The investment can be claimed as a deduction under section 80C, which shall not hold any limit, and can be done in accordance with the will of the individual.
 The interest which shall be compounded annually and paid to the individual on maturity shall be taxable, hence the same should be added to the total taxable income of the individual.

 Post Office Investment Scheme (Monthly Basis)

-These are one of the most minimal schemes available for investment and savings by individuals.
-The process for gaining such savings is simple and easy as it functions similar to a simple savings bank account.
-The minimum amount with which the investment can be started is INR 1,500 which may extend up to INR 4.5 Lakhs.
+These are some of the most minimal schemes available for investment and savings by individuals.
+The process for gaining such savings is simple and easy, as it functions similarly to a simple savings bank account.
+The minimum amount with which the investment can be started is INR 1,500, which may extend up to INR 4.5 Lakhs.

-The interest income earned can be above a rate of 6% and can be subscribed to only by the citizens of India.
-But it shall be noted that the interest income earned on the investment made in this account shall not be eligible for any tax deduction.
-And their various different schemes available to the individuals under this.
+The interest income earned can be above a rate of 6% and can be subscribed to only by Indian citizens.
+However, it shall be noted that the interest income earned on the investment made in this account shall not be Eligible for any tax deduction.
+There are various schemes available to individuals under this.

 Atal Pension Yojana

-This is majorly brought in for helping people or individuals who are belonging to the BPL or are Below Poverty Line.
-The individuals working in the unorganized sector are the major target here as they are in need of ample support from the Government of the country.
-The contribution made to the scheme is very low but the same assures a pension receipt for such individuals after their retirement.
+This is mainly used to help people or individuals who belong to the BPL or are below the poverty Line.
+The individuals working in the unorganized sector are the major target here, as they need ample support from the Government of the country.
+The contribution made to the scheme is very low, but it assures a pension receipt for such individuals after their retirement.

-The individual opting for this scheme should be having an active savings account and be between the age of 18 and 40 years.
+The individual opting for this scheme should have an active savings account and be between the ages of 18 and 40.
 The minimum duration for contributing to this scheme is 20 years.
-And if they have opted for this scheme, they cannot opt for any other savings scheme and the increase in contribution will help them earn a high amount of pension on retirement.
+If they have opted for this scheme, they cannot opt for any other savings scheme, and the increase in contribution will help them earn a high amount of pension on retirement.

 Voluntary Provident Fund (VPF)

 This saving scheme is opted for on a voluntary basis.
-The contribution made to this will be the entire amount of basic salary earned by an individual.
-This is one major difference that is held by VPF from PPF.
-In PPF the contribution amount shall be limited to 10% of the basic salary.
+The contribution made to it will be the entire amount of an individual’s basic salary.
+This is one significant difference between VPF and PPF.
+In PPF, the contribution amount shall be limited to 10% of the basic salary.

 Kisan Vikas Patra (KVP)

-This is a scheme which is offered by the post offices situated in India.
-The rate of interest income earned on this scheme would be more than 7% and contribution should be made over a period of 112 months, which is more than 9 years.
-The minim contribution to be made shall be INR 1,000 while there is no limit specified for the maximum contribution to be made.
-There can be nominees added to the scheme and also be transferred from one post in India to another.
-The individual can also encash the certificate of KVP after 30 months of receipt or issue of such certificate.
+This is a scheme that is offered by the post offices situated in India.
+The rate of interest income earned on this scheme would be more than 7%, and the contribution should be made over 112 months, which is more than 9 years.
+The minimum contribution to be made shall be INR 1,000, while there is no limit specified for the maximum contribution to be made.
+There can be nominees added to the scheme and also transferred from one post in India to another.
+The individual can also encash the cVP certificate after 30 months of receipt or issue of such certificate.

 Senior Citizens Saving Scheme (SCSS)

-This was a savings scheme that was brought with an intention to help citizens of India who are above the age of 60 years.
-The citizens who have opted for VRS (Voluntary Retirement Scheme) and are between the age of 55 years and 60 years can also adopt this scheme.
-The duration limit of this scheme is 5 years, with the rate of interest above 8%.
-There is also tax deduction available under section 80C of the Income Tax Act on contributions made to this scheme.
+This savings scheme was introduced to help Indian citizens over 60.
+Citizens who have opted for VRS (Voluntary Retirement Scheme) and are between the ages of 55 and 60 also adopt this scheme.
+The duration limit of this scheme is 5 years, and the rate of interest is above 8%.
+There is also a tax deduction available under section 80C of the Income Tax Act on contributions made to this scheme.

 Sukanya Samriddhi Yojana Account (SSY)

-This is a scheme that allows individuals to save money for their girl child such that it can be used after attaining maturity for the education or marriage of such child.
+This is a scheme that allows individuals to save money for their girl child, which can be used after attaining maturity for the education or marriage of such a child.
 It can be opened with banks or post offices.
-This will allow earning of interest at the rate which is above 8%.
-The minimum amount of contribution to be made shall be INR 1,000, while the maximum to be made shall be about INR 1.5 Lakhs.
+This will allow the earning of interest at a rate above 8%.
+The minimum contribution to be made shall be INR 1,000, while the maximum shall be about INR 1.5 Lakhs.
 The maturity period shall be 21 years.

-It should be noted that this is not an exhaustive list and there shall be various other schemes that are available to an individual.
-It should be analyzed properly with respect to all the available schemes before any decision is made and this article is only discussing some of the easily accessible and simple saving schemes.
+It should be noted that this is not an exhaustive lis, and there aree various other schemes available to an individual.
+All the available schemes should be appropriately analyzed before any decision is made, and this article only discusses some of the easily accessible and simple saving schemes.

 About author